Economic liberalisation in India: Economic reforms during the 1980s

 As it became evident that the Indian economy was lagging behind its East and Southeast Asian neighbours, the governments of Indira Gandhi and subsequently Rajiv Gandhi began pursuing economic liberalisation.
+The New Computer Policy of 1984 was instrumental, as it eased import restrictions on technology, encouraged private investments, and provided incentives for software exports.
+This policy led to rapid growth in India's hardware and software sectors.
+Organizations like NASSCOM (established in 1988) supported the industry by fostering development, standardizing practices, and promoting Indian IT firms globally.
+India also established Software Technology Parks (STPs) to provide infrastructure, tax benefits, and faster data communications, enabling companies to export software services globally.
 The governments loosened restrictions on business creation and import controls while also promoting the growth of the automobile, digitalization, telecommunications and software industries.
 Reforms under lead to an increase in the average GDP growth rate from 2.9 percent in the 1970s to 5.6 per cent, although they failed to fix systemic issues with the Licence Raj.
 Despite Rajiv Gandhi's dream for more systemic reforms, the Bofors scandal tarnished his government's reputation and impeded his liberalisation efforts.

+Growth during the 1980s was higher than in the preceding decades but fragile.
+It not only culminated in a crisis in June 1991 but also exhibited significantly higher variance than growth in the 1990s.
+Central to the high growth rate in the 1980s was the high growth of 7.6 percent during 1988–1991.

+The fragile but faster growth during the 1980s took place in the context of significant reforms throughout the decade but especially starting in 1985.
+The liberalization pushed industrial growth to a hefty 9.2 percent during the crucial high growth period of 1988–1991.

 Chandra Shekhar Singh reforms

 The Chandra Shekhar government (1990–91) took several significant steps towards liberalisation and laid its foundation.